agusperez03/agusperez03/README.md

 <p>
-I am 21 years old and I am finishing my Systems Engineering studies at UNICEN - Tandil, Argentina.

-I am currently working in the Tandil Integrated Public Health System to contribute to an interoperability project using REST API.
-At the same time I am doing my thesis on machine learning applied to multi-agent systems.

-I consider myself passionate about what I do and I have a great willingness and speed to learn new topics. </p>
+I’m currently part of the development team at Región Global, where I build E-commerce solutions.
+At the same time, I’m working on my thesis, focused on applying machine learning in multi-agent systems — exploring how intelligent agents can learn, adapt, and collaborate in dynamic environments.

+I’m passionate about technology and artificial intelligence as drivers of meaningful change.
+I enjoy learning new tools, tackling technical challenges, and working on projects that combine automation, data, and intelligent decision-making.
+I'm eager to keep growing in the AI field and contribute to innovative solutions that make a real impact. </p>

 <!--h1 without bottom border-->
 <div id="user-content-toc">